|

 sales leads commissions or referral commissions.

-Under each creditor, there is a box
+Under each creditor, there is a box with five (5)

-with five (5) selections.
-These range from 'None' to
+selections.
+These range from 'None' to 'Annual' and is used

-'Annual' and is used to determine if update statements are
+to determine if update statements are to be sent to this

 |